 The business center was being utilized by only a few people and had relatively new PC’s.

-Just like the Polaris Lounge, this lounge also had bedrooms available upon request.
-My wife wanted to take a nap so they gladly unlocked a room for her and provided her with a blanket.
+Like the Polaris Lounge, this lounge also had bedrooms available upon request.
+My wife wanted to take a nap, so they gladly unlocked a room for her and provided her with a blanket.

 Bread basket